Absolute NZ Jobs - South Island

 Day 6: Lake Tekapo & Mt Cook National Park.
 Drive through the Southern Alps, before stopping at the milky blue waters of Lake Tekapo.
 Take a hike this afternoon down the iconic Hooker Valley track, for unforgettable views of Aoraki / Mt Cook.

 Day 8: Queenstown work & travel planning.
 Travel back to Queenstown today for a session with our jobs team.
-If you’re not planning to work, how about booking skydiving, bungee or ski passes?
 This evening get together for one last dinner and a night out on the town.

 Day 9: Start your job search.
 If you’re planning to stay on and work in New Zealand, your adventure is only just beginning!
 The jobs team will help you start your job hunt and provide full support during the whole time you are in NZ!